huggingface/blog/accelerated-inference.md

 At HuggingFace we're running a [hosted inference API](https://huggingface.co/pricing) that runs all the models from the hub for a small price.
-One of the perks of using the API besides running your own is that we provide with accelerated API that speeds up models by up to 100x (mostly likely 10x).
+One of the perks of using the API besides running your own is that we provide an accelerated API that speeds up models by up to 100x (mostly likely 10x).
 This blogpost describes how we are achieving it.

 <p align="center">